 Four Employee Engagement Questions that You Need to Get Right

 First, all employees must believe that they are making progress on meaningful work and feel that their contribution is being fairly compensated.
 It is incumbent upon managers to see that their employees find their work to be worthwhile and challenging.
 And a fair paycheck is certainly the baseline signal of how much a company values an employee’s contribution.

-Once you get the basics of pay and work right, here are four questions to focus on if you want to truly value people as your most important resource:
+Once you get the basics of pay and work right, here are four questions from when we assess organizational culture to focus on if you want to truly value people as your most important resource:

 The Bottom Line